 There are a lot of attractive areas in Portugal to invest in buy-to-rent property.
 The Algarve, for example, is a popular destination for expats and holiday-makers.
-Investing in a property here has the potential for a strong rental yield and capital appreciation.
+Investing in a property here, you can find some of the best rental yields in Portugal, plus capital appreciation.

 How to Buy-to-Let

 As we have mentioned, buy-to-let, also known as buy-to-rent, is a fantastic way to invest your money in property to earn a passive income, and Portugal is an excellent country in which to do this.
 TheMoveChannel, a leading independent international real estate portal, describes Portugal as having a rental income of 5.64 percent.
 Surpassing both Spain and France, Portugal has the ninth-best rental income in Europe.